Ludovica-De-Mare/Ludovica-De-Mare/README.md

-- I’m @Ludovica-De-Mare
+- Hi!I’m @Ludovica-De-Mare.
-- I’m interested in physics and economics;
+- I’m interested in physics and economics.
-- On this profile you'll find my Physics Bachelor Research Project (final version of my thesis + Python code used).
+- On this public page you'll find my Physics Bachelor Research Project (final version of my thesis + Python code used).
 - I attended Groningen University and I did my bachelor thesis at the Van Swinderen Institute for Particel Physics and Gravity.
 - Data used: CERN, LHC run 2 data.
 - Since data cannot be shared, hence the code cannot be runned, the output of each relevant snippet is shown with pictures.